 Getting useful customer feedback is an age-old problem for restauranteurs.
 They operative word here is “useful.”
-Every restaurant has grumpy customers who love to complain and make their opinions heard, and these days these diners trumpet their criticisms on Yelp, Google, TripAdvisor, and OpenTable.
+Every restaurant has grumpy customers who love to complain and make their opinions heard, and these days these diners trumpet their criticisms through reviews on Yelp, Google, TripAdvisor, and OpenTable.

 While you can’t ignore these detractors, you need a more comprehensive view of how patrons are experiencing your restaurant.
 So, how can you get inside your customers’ heads to know what’s working and what isn’t?
 Here are three easy steps you can implement to know what your customers are thinking.